bluekeyes/dotosaurus/README.md

     ./scripts/dotosaurus update

-Note that this require Python 2.7.x.
+Note that this requires Python 3.

 If you have local changes that conflict with new remote changes, the command will fail and ask you to resolve merge conflicts manually.
 Once the conflicts